-- Predicative analytics is finding its way into all walks of life.
+- Predictive analytics is finding its way into all walks of life.
 Employers use it to improve employee performance.
 Governments use it to make better decisions.
 Health care uses it to control costs.
 Universities will now use it to identify at-risk students.

 - The vast stores of student data that higher education institutions can tap into offers potential for programmatic change, improved outcomes assessment and cost containment.

 - Learning management systems are being examined as platforms to provide faculty with analytics dashboards that offer real-time data and analysis on student performance and engagement with course content.

 - Supported by a Gates Foundation grant, the Western Interstate Commission for Higher Education has created the Predictive Analytics Reporting Framework to compile 1.7 million student records and 8.1 million course level records to analyze student performance.

 As learning analytics technology becomes accessible to even greater numbers of colleges and universities, there will be growing pressure to adopt it owing to federal and state government actions to connect student success to funding.
 Changing demographics point to fewer college-age individuals which means any loss of students and their tuition dollars could lead to deficits and layoffs.
 The predictive power of learning analytics could become the go to solution for what ails higher education if it can truly keep students retained and on the path to academic success.